pondorasti/makeschool/site/public/courses/CS-1.2/Lessons/RegularExpressions.md

 - Use Cheatography's [regular expressions cheat sheet] as a reference guide
 - Solve interactive challenges in UBC's [regular expressions lab webpage][UBC regex lab]
 - Use [RegExr] or [RegEx Pal] to build and test regular expression patterns on text samples
-- Use [RegExper] to visualize railroad diagrams of regular expression patterns
+- Use [RegExper] or [Cyrilex] to visualize railroad diagrams of regular expression patterns
 - Read StackOverflow answers to questions about using regular expressions to parse HTML: first [some comedic relief][SO match HTML tags] and then [an explanation of why you shouldn't][SO why not HTML]

 ## Challenges